intermine/im-docs/docs/database/data-sources/custom/index.rst

 intermine-items-large-xml-file
 """"""""""""""""""""""""""""""""""""""""""

 This source works as above but writes the XML to an intermediate items database to avoid reading the whole file into memory at once.
-This is the best choice for large XML files, where large is several hundred megabytes (although this depends on the amount of RAM specified in your `ANT_OPTS` environment variable).
+This is the best choice for large XML files where large is several hundred megabytes (although this depends on the amount of RAM specified in your `GRADLE_OPTS` environment variable).

 db
 """"""""""""""""""""""""""""

-This source reads directly from a relational database, it will generate a skeleton `DBConverter` in `bio/sources/<source-name>/main/src/org/intermine/bio/dataconversion`.
+This source reads directly from a relational database, it will generate a skeleton `DBConverter` in `<source-name>/src/main/java/org/intermine/bio/dataconversion`.
 To connect to the database you need to add properties in xxxmine.properties with the prefix `db.sourcename`.
 This is tested for PostgreSQL and MySQL.

 Common properties: